nolte/workstation/README.md

 ### ASDF

-Manage a set of extra Repositoryies, not managed at [asdf-vm/asdf-plugins](https://github.com/asdf-vm/asdf-plugins/tree/master/plugins)
+Manage a set of extra Repositories, not managed at [asdf-vm/asdf-plugins](https://github.com/asdf-vm/asdf-plugins/tree/master/plugins)